sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 The rule for arriving at the first term, the common difference and the number of terms, from the mixed sum of the first term, the common difference, the number of terms, and the sum (of a given series in arithmetical progression) :-

-[317](# " Seestanzas 80 - 82 in Ch.
-II and the note relating to them.").
+317[^247].
 (An optionally chosen number representing) the number of terms (in the series) is subtracted from the (given) mixed sum.
 (Then) the sum of the natural numbers (beginning with *one* and going up to) *one* less than this optionally chosen number is combined with *one*.
 By means of this as the divisor (the remainder from the mixed sum as above obtained is divided).
 The quotient herehappens to be the (required) common difference; and the remainder (in this operation of division) when divided by the (above optionally chosen) number of terms as increased by *one* gives rise to the (required) first term.

+[^247]: " Seestanzas 80 - 82 in Ch.
+II and the note relating to them."

 *An example in illustration thereof.*